-If you're selling products online, there are various techniques you can use to boost sales.
-Optimizing your website design, distributing ads, and testimonial placements are a good start, but these strategies will only get you so far.
-To truly accelerate sales, you need persuasive copy.
+If you're selling products online, you probably already know there are various techniques you can use to boost sales.
+Optimizing your website design (our favorite!), distributing ads, and testimonial placements are a good start, but to truly accelerate sales, you will also need persuasive copy.

 Here are nine powerful techniques for writing persuasive product descriptions to influence readers and increase your sales: